gitslaton/HARIS/semantics.md

 {^ 1. $ 1.5 $ 2. ^}
 ```

+####List Functions####
+HARIS has eight built-in list functions to help work with and change lists.
+* map
+ * Parameters: function that takes one input; list
+ * Return: new list containing all the elements from the inputed list with the inputed function applied
+* filter
+ * Parameters: function that takes one input and returns a boolean; list
+ * Return: new list containing all the elements from the inputed list that returned true when applied to the inputed function
+* foldr
+ * Parameters: function that takes two inputs input; list; element
+ * Return: list that accumulates using the inputed function starting from the right (or end) of the inputed list and using the element
+* foldl
+ * Parameters: function that takes two input; element; list
+ * Return: list that accumulates using the inputed function starting from the left (or beginning) of the inputed list and using the element
+* prepend
+ * Parameters: list; element to prepend to list
+ * Return: list with element prepended to the front of the list
+* test_null
+ * Parameters: list
+ * Return: true if the list is empty/null; else false
+* lst_head
+ * Parameters: list
+ * Return: first element (or head) of the list
+* lst_tail
+ * Parameters: list
+ * Return: last element (or tail) of the list

 ### Functions ###
 Functions in HARIS are declared in the following manner:
 ```